-Prior review by the Behavioral Health Case Manager is required for the initiation of ABA treatment services.
+Prior review is required for the initiation of ABA treatment services.
 ABA therapy for which prior approval is not obtained will not be covered.

 Coverage for Applied Behavior Analysis (ABA) is only available in-network, both in-state and out-of-state.
 Access to Care Standards do not apply to ABA therapy.